klm-lab/store/README.md

 import { createStore } from "aio-store/react";
 ```

-With that, you can create a store (slice store) or a group of stores.

-### Slice store
+### Create a store

-A slice store is just a part of your store.
-You can divide your store into several slices, or combine slices into one
-large store.<br> When you create a store, you can organize your data or mix it with actions.
+When you create a store, you can organize your data or mix it with actions.
 The choice is yours.
 But all
 actions must be at root level.<br> In your actions, the first parameter
 will always be the store reference, his name is yours.
 If you want to pass other parameters, add them after the first
 parameter.

-#### Mixed slice store
+#### Mixed store

 ```js
 export const useExpStore = createStore({